 - International English Language Testing System [Australia]

 ‘Measures ability to communicate in English across all four language skills - listening, reading, writing and speaking’.
 Extensive information on all aspects available from the site.
-Computer-Delivered IELTS is now available.
-‘The same IELTS test you know, delivered via computer, with more test dates and results in 5-7 days’.
+A Computer-Delivered IELTS is now available.
+Details on this page.

 Test of English as a Foreign Language™

 ‘With ePrepz you get access to hundreds of different types of quizzes, exercises and practice tests that are based on the TOEFL exam’.
 Fee-based but reasonable.

 - Good Luck TOEFL

 ‘Studying for the TOEFL exam can be scary, difficult, and confusing.
 Good Luck TOEFL gives you the answers’.